 The academic year is divided into two semesters.
 The first year of study begins with basic joinery techniques and the construction of traditional small craft using the tried and true techniques used to build boats for centuries.
 The second semester is rounded out by courses in finishing systems, interior joinery, and composite boat building.

 Second year students expand on the skills learned in the first year with courses in advanced composite boat building, marine electrical systems, propulsion systems, advanced yacht joinery, restoration, and marine mechanical systems.

 We want our students to leave Great Lakes Boat Building School having been exposed to as much of the boat building and maritime trades as possible – ready to make an impact for their future employer.

 Who is the typical Great Lakes Boat Building School student?

 GLBBS students are traditional students, fresh off of high school graduation.
 They are Veterans of the U.S. Military.
 Others are career changers who have already been professionals in something other than building boats.

 So…there is no “typical” GLBBS student – just individuals with a love for boats and a passion for working with their hands.
 All of our students are propelled by an interest in becoming skilled craftsmen and craftswomen.

-A typical day at GLBBS begins at 8:30a with 45 to an hour of in-class lecture.
+A typical day at GLBBS begins at 8:30a with an in-class lecture.
 Students spend the remainder of their day (aside from an hour long lunch break) on the projects assigned to them in the mill, workshop, finishing room, or loft.